Financial-Times/ft-origami/docs/developer-guide/general-best-practices.md

 ### Minimise CSS specificity

-CSS selectors have a heirarchy of specificity, which can lead to 'specificity wars', especially in products that are maintained by multiple non-collaborating teams.
+CSS selectors have a hierarchy of specificity, which can lead to 'specificity wars', especially in products that are maintained by multiple non-collaborating teams.
 Avoid these problems by following CSS best practices:

 * Keep your selectors short: one single class token is ideal, and this is easily achievable with a convention such as BEM.
 * Don't use IDs (you may need IDs in your HTML to connect together elements for accessibility, but you shouldn't ever need to reference them in CSS)